Skip to main content

 Understand what it covers and what it doesn't

-Be aware that the participant agreement covers the relationship between you and the participant and should not be in conflict with the existing Terms between you and Optimal which governs your use of Optimal products and services.
+Be aware that the participant agreement covers the relationship between you and the participant and should not be in conflict with the existing Terms between you and Optimal, which governs your use of Optimal products and services.

-What should be in the form
+What should be included in the form

 Specify who you are